 Click map to see full size

 The Yongala was a 107 metre long 3,664 ton passenger vessel.
 Today she lies in about 27 metres (90 feet) of water.
 She lies on her starboard side on a sand bottom, with a list of about 60°.
 The wreck faces north and the top of the wreck is about 14 metres.
 However, I have seen some diagrams that show the wreck actually facing north-west or north-north-west.
 Most people state that it faces due north.
-I am not sure which is correct.
+Even though I have dived it 10 times, I am not sure which is correct as my compass was a bit wonky on the wreck (due to the metal).
 I have now access to GPS co-ordinates for the moorings, DAPs, bow, centre and stern of the wreck.
 I have plotted these into a mapping software package.
 This shows that the wreck points towards 331° which is approximately north-north-west.
 Shipwreck historian John Riley said it faced 347°.
 Therefore I think it can be said that it faces north without being too far off the correct situation.

 It appears there are five moorings, two at the southern end (SE - 901 and SW - 902), one at the northern end (NE - 904) and two in the middle (E - 905 and W 903).
 As indicated, one of each of these pairs of moorings appears to be to the east of the wreck and the other to the west.
 Thus, 904 (NE) is the north-easternmost mooring and 902 (SW) is the south-westernmost mooring.

 There are two diver access points (DAP), one at the bow (DAP2) and one at the stern (DAP1).
 The diver access points are small surface buoys with a larger orange buoy at five metres.
 The line continues to the mooring block which is on the sand.
-These appear to be directly north (DAP2) of the bow and south (DAP1) of the stern.
-I am not 100% sure exactly how far off the wreck the mooring blocks are, but the GPS marks mentioned above indicate it is 12 metres from DAP2 to the bow.
+These are directly north (DAP2) of the bow and south (DAP1) of the stern.
+On my dives it appears the mooring blocks are about 10 or so metres off the wreck.
+The GPS marks mentioned above indicate it is 12 metres from DAP2 to the bow.
 From the police video of dive re-enactments, DAP2 appears to be about 10 metres off the bow.
 At about 10 metres down there is a line that runs to the bow or stern of the wreck.
 It is 56 metres from 904 to DAP2.

 |A computer generated 3D image of the SS Yongala|